 I used my silhouette machine to cut a stencil of the graphic I created using contact paper…the biggest silhouette project I have done by far.
 The cutting mat I have for my silhouette is the one that came with it at 12 X 12″ (they sell a 12 X 24′ version, but ya’ll know I’m too cheap to buy it), so I had to cut about six different pieces and connect them together:

 I honestly think the old school method of transferring graphics without a machine, like I used HERE, would have probably been a bit easier but once I printed all those pieces, I was not going to be defeated. 😉

 I used two coats of Ultra Pure White DIY chalk paint to fill in the “stencil”.
-I waited for it to dry before removing the contact paper.
+I waited for it to dry this time before removing the contact paper since there were so many pieces and I was afraid to smudge the paint.
+Otherwise I would have removed it right away.
 (This handy tool helps remove all those stubborn center pieces.)

 There were a few areas that needed a little touching up, then I lightly sanded with 320 grit sandpaper to smooth out any rough areas, and sealed with Annie Sloan’s clear wax.

 We decided to reuse the original hardware which saved some $$.